clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 ### What is my setup?

-{% include image.html path="posts/proxmox.png" path-detail="posts/proxmox.png" alt="Proxmox" %}
+{% include image.html path="posts/proxmox.png" path-detail="posts/proxmox.png" alt="Proxmox dashboard" %}

 All 16 VMs are running on Ubuntu Focal Server 20.04, I have also tried Debian 11 but decided to stick with Ubuntu for better compatibility with Rancher.